 SERVE french toast hot with your favorite toppings.

 - fresh berries (strawberries, raspberries, blueberries, blackberries), strawberry sauce

 - whipped cream

 - Buttermilk syrup, Cinnamon Buttermilk Syrup, maple syrup

 - lemon curd

-Make french toast ahead of time and save them for busy mornings when there is no time to cook!
+How to make ahead of time?
 Just wrap a few slices in plastic wrap and FREEZE them in a freezer bag in the freezer.
 Eat within 1-2 months for best quality.
-REHEAT in the microwave or on the stove!

 This recipe is a family favorite!
 I just know you’re going to love it.
 If you try it, leave a comment below with how you like it and any tips for other readers.